 Art Director Degree Programs and Career Information

-Art directors are responsible for creating and designing the visuals that appear in magazines, newspapers, books and even many online publications.
-Prospective art directors may enroll in bachelor's and master's degree programs in graphic design or art management to the best education and training for this field.
+Art directors are responsible for overseeing the creation and design of the visuals that appear in magazines, newspapers, books and even many online publications.
+Prospective art directors may enroll in bachelor's and master's degree programs in graphic design or art management to receive the necessary training for this field.

 Bachelor's Degree in Graphic Design

 Often considered a requirement to enter into this field, those interested in a career as an art director typically begin their educations by pursing a Bachelor of Arts or a Bachelor of Fine Arts degree in graphic design.
 Because these interdisciplinary programs emphasize basic and advanced art skills, such as drawing and color theory, as well as digital media, design programs and Web development, they are ideally suited to emphasize the skills necessary for art directors.